 It is your right to seek compensation for your pain and discomfort, and also to recover losses (such as lost income) should you be out of pocket.
-Your employer cannot sack you for doing so or make your working life ‘hell’ upon your return.
+Your employer cannot sack you for doing so.
 If you find that an employer makes your life difficult after you pursue a claim, you could have grounds for legal action against them, possibly even constructive dismissal.
 In such circumstances, you should seek advice from a solicitor or your local citizens advice bureau.

 Just because you have been injured at work, it doesn’t necessarily mean that you will be entitled to make a claim for personal injury compensation.
 Your employer must be at fault.
 In most cases, it is relatively easy for us to evaluate the likely outcome of a claim.
 We’ll work out if it can be proven your employer was liable for your accident, and therefore responsible for compensating you for your injuries and any other losses that you may incur.

 Every accident has it’s own unique circumstances, and no two are the same.
 Therefore, it is vital you seek proper advice so that you know whether or not you have a viable claim.
 However, there are some basic pointers that can help you identify where you stand regarding the strength of a claim or otherwise.